taymonbeal/eamail/zurb/README.md

 2. Find the file `/zurb/dist/index.html`.
 This is the file that you will turn into a Django template.
     * Check to make sure it does not reference external stylesheets and does have inlined CSS.
     * If you ran `npm build` instead of `npm run build`, you will not have the results you want.
-3. Copy the contents of that file to wherever you're making the Django template (probably `/project/subscriptions/templates/subscriptions/newsletter.html`).
+3. Copy the contents of `/zurb/dist/index.html` to wherever you're making the Django template (probably `/project/subscriptions/templates/subscriptions/newsletter.html`).
 4. Make the following straightforward replacements, which should be doable via a simple find-and-replace:
     * Remove the backslashes from the strings `{\{ event.name }}` and `{\{ event.location }}`.
     * Replace the text of the paragraph containing `{\{ event.description }}` and some lorem ipsum text with `{{ event.description }}`.